Tukkuguda

-Tukkuguda is a municipality in Rangareddy district, Telangana, India.
+Tukkuguda is a suburb located in the southern part of Hyderabad in Rangareddy district, Telangana, India.
 It falls under Maheswaram mandal.

-It is 27 kilometers away from Hyderabad.
-The Outer Ring Road, Hyderabad has a major junction passing through this village.
+It is 27 kilometers away from Koti, the Hyderabad city centre.
+The Outer Ring Road, Hyderabad has a major junction passing through this area.

 Rajiv Gandhi International Airport is 7 kilometers away.
-The Ayyappa temple is located in the village.
+The Ayyappa temple is located in thus area.
 Around 50000 to 100000 people live here as per 2023 census.